thein3rovert/SecureDoc/README.md

 ```

 So thats all for the filter for now, what we want to work on next is finsh up two more peice of the `filterchainConfiguration` before we can
-finsh up the comfoguration and this is going to happen here.
+finsh up the comfiguration and this is going to happen here.

 ```java
  @Bean